 Congress in 2004 established the Office of the Federal Coordinator for Alaska Natural Gas Transportation Projects to help expedite and coordinate federal permitting for construction of a pipeline to move Alaska North Slope natural gas to North American markets.
-Until funding ran out and the office closed on March 7, 2015, the office coordinated with more than 20 federal agencies, the state of Alaska, tribal governments and other stakeholders, including the project sponsors, in the multibillion-dollar development.
+Until funding ran out and the office closed on March 7, 2015, the office coordinated with more than 20 federal agencies, the state of Alaska, tribal governments and other stakeholders, including the project sponsors.

 Plans, possibilities and potential for an Alaska North Slope natural gas pipeline have been around since the 1970s, but the project economics never worked out.
-In the past couple of years, however, markets have changed and the major North Slope oil and gas producers have started moving toward a project that would pipe the gas 800 miles to tidewater, liquefy it and ship it aboard tankers to Asian markets.
+Around 2011-2012, however, markets changed and the major North Slope oil and gas producers shifted to a project that would pipe the gas 800 miles to tidewater in southcentral Alaska, liquefy it and ship it aboard tankers to Asian markets.

-While waiting to fully engage in permit coordination activities, the Office of the Federal Coordinator has been busy sharing information with the public about the Alaska project, construction and engineering issues, global natural gas projects, markets, financing and permitting requirements.
+While waiting to fully engage in permit coordination activities, the Office of the Federal Coordinator through early 2015 was busy sharing information with the public and government officials about the Alaska project, construction and engineering issues, global natural gas projects, markets, financing and permitting requirements.

-- The office established and maintains a publicly accessible, searchable database of several hundred Alaska gas pipeline documents, maps and reports going back to the 1970s.
+- The office established a publicly accessible, searchable database of several hundred Alaska gas pipeline project documents, maps and reports going back to the 1970s.
 The digital library is available at .

-- The office prepares and distributes reports on natural gas pipelines, liquefied natural gas projects, gas markets and developments worldwide, under the heading of .
+- The office prepared and distributed reports on natural gas pipelines, liquefied natural gas projects, gas markets and developments worldwide, under the heading of .